Bethersden Primary School

 Maths

-In Maths this term, year 4 will continue their Power Maths learning by continuing to learn about decimals.
+In Maths this term, year 4 will continue their Power Maths learning about time (converting units of time and the 24 hour clock), geometry and statistics.

 In Key Stage Two, it is even more important now that they develop a secure understanding of their times tables.
 This year, year 4s will be required to complete the Multiplication Tables Check so any additional practice outside of school will be extremely beneficial.
 The children should now have a secure understanding of their 2, 3, 4, 5, 8 and 10 times tables.
 Every child has access to Times Table Rockstars, which is a fantastic resource that we urge every child to make the most of.
 The children have their own log ins and can be accessed via this link: https://ttrockstars.com/